davclark/askdav/posts/practicing-inhibition-and-selection.md

 I'll be producing a recorded intervention in the coming week or so, but I still need to square things aware with our IRB!
-In the meantime, please leave a comment on [the Open Science Framework (OSF) project](https://osf.io/btc5f/) (you'll need an account), or just email me at davclark@berkeley.edu to be kept in the loop.
+In the meantime, please leave a comment on [the Open Science Framework (OSF) project](https://osf.io/btc5f/) (you'll need to make an account, then after you log in and visit my project, there'll be a blue speech bubble icon on the right), or just email me at davclark@berkeley.edu to be kept in the loop.

 <!-- TEASER_END -->

-If this is the first you've heard of the Open Science Framework, it's an effort in Virginia to build a community platform for open, reproducible, collaborative science.
+If this is the first you've heard of the Open Science Framework, it's an effort by the [Center for Open Science](http://centerforopenscience.org/) in Virginia to build a community platform for open, reproducible, collaborative science.

 You're also welcome to leave a comment below (note - that's only available on the full post view, after you click on the title from the index).